kottans/mock-repo/README.md

 ## Hi my name is Anastasia😺😺
 I am very glad that I have the opportunity to take this course.
 Already from the first task I learned a lot of new information😻

+# Helo, My name is Volodymyr.
+## I am I'm the one who fixed these mistakes 🙃.